-1.3 Approach
+1.3.
+Approach

-Global, spatially and temporally comprehensive forest-cover change Earth Science Data Records were inferred from high- (30-m) and moderate- (250-m) resolution satellite data.
-At 30-m spatial resolution, forest cover and changes in and between 1990, 2000, and 2005 were mapped using enhanced Global Land Survey (GLS+) data sets, supplemented with additional images where and when the GLS data were incomplete or inadequate for analysis (Tucker et al. 2004, Gutman et al. 2008, Channan et al. 2015).
-This effort also included production of surface reflectance ESDRs at 30-m resolution for 1990, 2000, and 2005, as well as fragmentation products based on the FCC records.
-(Note that the years 1990, 2000, and 2005 for all fine-resolution data sets refer to nominal years throughout this proposal, but the actual acquisition year of the GLS+ data set varies from place to place due to cloud cover and image availability.)
+Global, spatially and temporally comprehensive forest cover and change Earth Science Data Records were produced from 30 m and 250 m resolution satellite data.
+At 30 m spatial resolution, forest cover and changes in and between 1990, 2000, and 2005 were mapped using the enhanced Global Land Survey (GLS+) data sets, supplemented with additional images where and when the GLS data were incomplete or inadequate for analysis (Tucker et al. 2004, Gutman et al. 2008, Channan et al. 2015).
+This effort also included production of surface reflectance ESDRs at 30 m resolution for 1990, 2000, 2005, and 2010.
+(Note that the years 1990, 2000, 2005, and 2010 for all fine-resolution data sets refer to nominal years, but the actual acquisition year of the GLS+ data set varies from place to place due to cloud cover and image availability).

 The fine-resolution ESDRs were produced using algorithms that have been implemented or are now implemented in the Landsat Ecosystem Disturbance Adaptive Processing System (LEDAPS), which was developed through previous NASA projects and includes algorithms for geometric orthorectification, radiometric normalization, and data quality screening.
 Atmospherically corrected surface reflectance, which is the basis for many other ESDRs and analyses, was generated as an intermediate product.
-For each year from 2000 to 2005, an enhanced moderate-resolution change product was generated as a secondary record of forest-cover change.
-We also generated products to quantify and monitor fragmentation.
+Products to quantify and monitor fragmentation were also generated.
 Efforts were restricted to mapping per-pixel gains and losses of forest cover between the epochs at fine spatial resolution and between years for moderate spatial resolution.
-Also, we restricted our definition of FCC exclusively to changes in forest cover and not to any change in the type of forest land use (cf. FRA 2000).
-Even within forest cover per se, there are many other types of changes-e.g., selective logging-that are also important for many science and land-management applications (e.g. Muchoney & Haack 1994, Olsson 1994; Asner et al. 2005), but a global analysis of these is not yet feasible.

-Like any ESDR, the data produced contain uncertainty, but this 15-year record represents a major advance in our understanding of Earth's changing forest cover.
-In processing the fine-and moderate-resolution data sets, we ensured that the data provide coverage of the greatest extent possible and are internally consistent and that errors and uncertainty are thoroughly characterized.
+Also, the definition of FCC was restricted exclusively to changes in forest cover and not to any change in the type of forest land use (cf. FRA 2000).
+Like any ESDR, the data produced contain uncertainty, but this 15-year record represents a major advance in our understanding of the Earth's changing forest cover.
+In processing the fine- and moderate-resolution data sets, we ensured that the data provide coverage of the greatest extent possible, are internally consistent, and that errors and uncertainty are thoroughly characterized.

-1.4 Significance
+1.4.
+Significance

-These Earth Science Data records provide the first and only consistent, global record of forest cover changes documenting the period from 1990 to 2005, and they enable the first comprehensive assessment of Earth's forest cover at a scale appropriate to recent changes.
+These Earth Science Data Records provide the first and only consistent, global record of forest cover changes documenting the period from 1990 to 2005, and they enable the first comprehensive assessment of Earth's forest cover at a scale appropriate to recent changes.
 The data also provide the basis for understanding impacts of forest change on the Earth system, including carbon budgets and the hydrological cycle.
-The fine-resolution and global extent of the fragmentation products support habitat analyses and other ecological studies at scales ranging from local to global, which is particularly valuable to natural resource managers, especially those responsible for conserving biodiversity (Dudley et al. 2005; Hilli & Kuitunen 2005).
-The protected-area subsets of the forest change and fragmentation records allow assessment of local conservation effects as well as the broader effectiveness of international environmental and biodiversity agreements.
-The moderate-resolution products are of particular value to various modeling communities, especially those concerned with regional to global carbon modeling (Ojima & Galvin 1994, DeFries et al. 1999) and regional hydrological modeling (Band 1993, Sahin & Hall 1996, Bounoua et al., 2002).
-Completion of this project satisfies key components of the GOFC-GOLD requirements for fine-resolution products (Skole et al. 1997, Townshend et al. 2004) and forms a contributory activity to GOFC-GOLD through its Land Cover Implementation Team.
+The moderate-resolution products are of particular value to various modeling communities, especially those concerned with regional to global carbon modeling (Ojima & Galvin 1994, et al. 1999) and regional hydrological modeling (Band 1993, Sahin & Hall 1996, Bounoua et al., 2002).
+The fine resolution products supports habitat analyses and other ecological studies at scales ranging from local to global, which is particularly valuable to natural resource managers, especially those responsible for conserving biodiversity (Dudley et al. 2005; Hilli & Kuitunen 2005).
+The protected area subsets of the forest change and fragmentation records allow assessment of local conservation efforts as well as the broader effectiveness of international environmental and biodiversity agreements.